 Concrete work involves a lot of floating.
 This is the process of tooling the damp concrete’s surface using wood or metal to raise it slightly, resulting in a smoother finish.
 Floating is typically done after screed work.

 There are two types of float: bull floats and magnesium floats.
 Bull floats come with wide blades and a long handle and are usually used to perform the first leveling pass after screed work.
 Magnesium floats, on the other hand, are much smaller.
 They are typically used to level the edges of the slab.

 8. Vapor Barriers

-Also known as retarders, vapor barriers prevent moisture from escaping the surface of damp concrete and weakening it.
-This means that they are placed on top of the concrete.
-However, they can also be applied first before the concrete is poured to hinder the dry base material from sucking water out of the concrete.
+Also known as retarders, vapor barriers prevent moisture from escaping the surface of damp concrete and weakening it, and they are placed on top of the concrete.
+However, they can also be applied before the concrete is poured to prevent the dry base material from sucking water out of the concrete.

 9. Groove cutters